omniphx/sfdx-autodeploy-watcher/README.md

 SFDX now provides a way to [develop against against any org using SFDX](https://github.com/forcedotcom/salesforcedx-vscode/wiki/Develop-Against-Any-Org-in-Visual-Studio-Code).

 However, if you make file changes you still need to manually deploy each file.
-This package will make it less tedious by auto-deploying your
+This package will make it less tedious by auto-deploying for you.

- This package will allow you deploy upon save using the `sfdx force:source:deploy --sourcepath <filename>` command.
+ This package will watch your files for changes and fire the `sfdx force:source:deploy --sourcepath <filename>` command.

 ## Pre-requisites